 On December 27, 2020, the president signed H.R.
-133 Consolidated Appropriations Act 2021, funding the federal government for the rest of the federal fiscal year 2020-21 and providing additional COVID relief for individuals, businesses, and health care providers affected by the COVID pandemic.
+133 Consolidated Appropriations Act 2021, funding the federal government for the rest of the federal fiscal year 2020-21 and providing additional COVID-19 relief for individuals, businesses, and health care providers affected by the COVID-19 pandemic.
 The legislation addresses key priorities for public health systems, including extension of Medicaid DSH cuts to fiscal year 2023-24 and an additional \$3 billion in Provider Relief Funding (PRF) created in the CARES Act.
 In addition, the Center for Medicare and Medicaid Services granted a one-year extension of California's Section 1115(a) Medicaid waiver, which was set to expire on December 31, 2020.
 The bill did not include additional support for state and local government.
 The funding from H.R.
-133 was not reflected in the final adopted budget for fiscal years 2020-21 and 2021-22.
+133 was not reflected in the Original Budget for fiscal year 2020-21.